Matt Wallner Preview, Player Props: Twins vs. Rangers

-Matt Wallner, with a slugging percentage of .433 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Texas Rangers, with Jordan Montgomery on the mound, August 27 at 2:10 PM ET.
+The Minnesota Twins and Matt Wallner (.407 slugging percentage over his past 10 games, including one homer), battle starting pitcher Max Scherzer and the Texas Rangers at Globe Life Field, Friday at 8:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Rangers.
+He had a hitless performance in his most recent game (0-for-2) against the Guardians.

 Matt Wallner Game Info & Props vs. the Rangers